Self-sabotage affecting your grades?

 - Remind yourself what’s at stake too often.
 While we need to tell ourselves how important a test or paper is, if this causes too much stress, tone down the pressure and try positive reinforcement.
 For studying, reward yourself with a movie, some candy, a manicure, a massage, or tubing in or a picnic at the river.

-- Eat well, take vitamins, exercise and SLEEP during the week.
-Nothing is as big a time-waster and grade-wrecker as illness!
+- Eat well, take vitamins, exercise and, once again, SLEEP during the week.
+Nothing is as big of a time-waster and grade-wrecker as illness!